 CEO Spotlight: Santa Claus

 We were working on a Cloud Migration Project way up North, and I got to sit down with the CEO of the North Pole, Chris Claus.
-Here’s that interview.
+Here is that interview:

 What was your professional journey before coming to the firm?